teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 Copyright law allows — even encourages — copying ideas.
 No one can monopolize an idea.
 What copyright law *prohibits* is copying the  *original creative expression* of an idea.
 Since video games are collections of both ideas and expressions, the question of copyright infringement turns on whether the cloner copied any “creative expression” from the original game.

-To oversimplify, you can think about expression vs. idea as game vs. genre.
+To oversimplify, you can think about "expression vs. idea" as "game vs. genre."
 You can copyright the game *Super Mario Brothers*, but not the *idea* of a side-scrolling platformer.  *Doom* can be copyrighted, but not the *idea* of a first-person shooter.
 Kingdom Rush yes, tower defense no. Games vs. genres is a useful starting point, but it's a blunt instrument.
-Reasonable people can disagree about how narrowly to define the genre or sub-genre that encompasses the public-domain game elements.
+Reasonable people can disagree about how narrowly to draw the genre or sub-genre that defines the public-domain game elements.

 You should be able to encapsulate the "idea" of a video game in a few sentences.
 Anything more than that, and you're probably starting to describe the copyrightable "expression."
-Here are some examples judges describing the unprotectable "idea" behind some famous video games:
+Here are some examples judges describing the unprotectable "idea" of some video games:

 - **Idea of Galaxian**: "an outer space video game in which the player controls a rocket ship defending itself against a swarm of computer-controlled attacking aliens who attempt to bomb and collide with the player’s ship."